 This trail is also sometimes referred to as the Fir Trail.

-As of late May 2017, the Crest Trail #270D was cleared of deadfall by a Sierra Club service trip.
+As of May 2019, this trail is free of deadfall following a Sierra Club service trip.

 Length: 1.13 mi